henrikuayezee/freelancer_management_app/PROJECT_STATUS.md

 - **Database:** Use Prisma Studio at http://localhost:5555
 - **Frontend logs:** Check browser console
 - **API calls:** Check Network tab in browser DevTools

-### Adding New Features
-1. Update Prisma schema if needed
-2. Run `npx prisma migrate dev --name your_migration_name`
-3. Create controller function
-4. Add route
-5. Create frontend page/component
+- **Assignment Status:** Check ProjectAssignment table in Prisma Studio for status values

+### Testing Project Application Flow
+1. Login as freelancer
+2. Navigate to "Browse Projects"
+3. Apply to an open project
+4. Check dashboard - should see yellow pending card
+5. Login as admin/PM
-6. Add to API service
+6. Navigate to Projects → View Details
-7. Update routing
-8. Test thoroughly
+7. See application in "Pending Applications" section
+8. Click Approve or Reject
+9. Login back as freelancer
+10. Check dashboard - should see green (approved) or red (rejected) card

 ---